Skip to content

 # Acquire lock (fails if already locked)

-noorm -H lock acquire
+noorm lock acquire

 # Ensure lock is released on exit

-trap "noorm -H lock release" EXIT
+trap "noorm lock release" EXIT

 # Safe to apply changes

-noorm -H change ff
+noorm change ff

 Best Practices